MatthewBuchananAstley/nmap_local/README.md

 # Configuring exceptions to the rule
 Services that need to have an open port can be defined in nmap_local.conf.
-The line that appears in the nmap scan output can be used for instance:
+The line that appears in the nmap scan output can be used.
+For instance:

 127.0.0.1 25/tcp open  smp